gdiet/backup/README.md

 * In read-only mode, log no error when trying to update last modified time of a file. (git 1bbdcc7)
 * Support running the dedup file system with data files missing (for the "Shallow Copy" feature). (git 013fc7d)
 * On Windows, the utilities support space characters in the app path. (git 1632819)
+* Fixed that background process can go on for a long time.

 Known problems:

 * Deadlock e.g. when moving files in the dedup file system.
+* Dirty corner cases when moving a file that currently is just written to.

 #### 2.4 (2020.10.18)